GameVasion/Clothing-Hanger-Clicker/README.md

 # Clothing-Hanger-Clicker
+## No longer updated (For now.)
+When I decide to work on it again.
+I will update it.
 ### This is a very VERY early download for it with no UI currently
 #### Game runs best on CONTROLLER.
 I suggest using it cuz PC KB+M isn't all that great for this